 Do not use radios or cellular telephones.
+Transmitting electronic devices could activate an explosive device.

 - 1. Notify the Principal or designee.
 They will provide any direction you need or follow designated school procedures.

 - 2. If you are asked to evacuate

 - a.
-Leave lights on.
+Leave the lights on.

 - b.
 Do not lock doors.

 - c.
 Take your grade book or roll sheet.